InfiniteCoder01/GarbageCollector3/README.md

 # with the specified size (which matches character's height).
 Color is a hex representation of a color without an alpha channel (0xff0000 for red, 0x0000ff for blue, 0xffffff for white)
 ```

+Note: font used to render text is 7:12 Serif by [Christian Munk] (https://www.1001fonts.com/users/christianmunk/) (monospace)

 There is also `ui` module, which aims to simplify creation of apps.
 It provides the following functionality:
 ```
 ui.icons # A set of default icons, includes: "cross"